PokerStars Responsible Gaming

-PokerStars believes that you should be allowed to manage your own budget for playing online poker.
-We allow you to restrict your own weekly real money deposit limits and freemium purchases.
+PokerStars believes that you should be allowed to manage your own budget for playing online.
+We allow you to restrict your own weekly real money deposit limits.
 Of course, those limits may be no higher than the ones we already have for your account.
-Just go to the lobby, choose ‘Cashier’ from the top lobby menu, then select ‘Restrict Deposit/Purchase Limit’.
+Just go to the lobby, choose Tools from the menu on the right, then select ‘Responsible Gaming’ > ‘Restrict Deposit Limit’.

-Restricting cash game table limits and tournament limits:
+Restricting cash game table limits, tournament limits, casino games, and sports betting:

 Setting table limits and tournament limits provide individual players with an opportunity to control their spending by limiting themselves from playing certain table limit stakes, as well as tournament buy in limits.
-Go to the lobby, choose ‘Requests’ from the top menu, then select ‘Responsible Gaming’ and ‘Restrict Table Limit’ or ‘Restrict Tournament limit’.
+Go to the lobby, choose Tools from the menu on the right, then select ‘Responsible Gaming’ and ‘Restrict Table Limit’ or ‘Restrict Tournament limit’.
 You can block yourself from playing a specific game by setting your limit to ‘Don’t play’.